nycpivot/aria-operations/README.md

 All subsequent scripts retrieve secrets from AWS Secrets Manager.
 Or, you can edit the files and set these variables manually.

-* pivnet-username
-* pivnet-password
-* pivnet-token
-* tmc-token
-* tsm-token
+* pivnet-username, the username with access to network.pivotal.io or network.tanzu.vmware.com.
+* pivnet-password, the password with access to network.pivotal.io or network.tanzu.vmware.com.
+* pivnet-token, the refresh token created in network.pivotal.io or network.tanzu.vmware.com.
+* tmc-[org-name]-token, the org-name in Aria Cloud Services for which the token applies.
+* tsm-[org-name]-token, the org-name in Aria Cloud Services for which the token applies.
-* registry-secret (any container registry that requires a username and password/secret to login)
+* registry-secret, any container registry that requires a username and password/secret to login.
-* github-token (GitOps only)
+* weather-bit-api-host, the url of the backend API for the frontend MVC app.
+You'll want to change the domain to match the domain of your EKS run cluster.
+For example, https://tap-dotnet-core-api-weather.default.run-eks.tap.nycpivot.com.
+* weather-bit-api-key, the key to use for an external weather API service (optional).
+* github-token, GitOps only.

 03-tanzu-prereqs-aws.sh